-Formerly referred to as watermelon mosaic virus 1, papaya ringspot virus type W (PRSVW) is a greater problem in south Florida, where it can severely damage the crop.
-Epidemics of papaya ringspot virus have been linked to weeds as the primary source of inoculum (Roberts and Kucharek 2005).
-Papaya ringspot virus has been shown to overwinter in wild cucurbits such as wild balsam apple and creeping cucumber, and it is spread from these to spring-planted watermelons in south Florida.
-During most years, the virus reaches central and north Florida in early summer (Webb and Linda 1993).
+Formerly referred to as watermelon mosaic virus 1, papaya ringspot virus type W (PRSVW) is a greater problem in South Florida, where it can severely damage the crop.
+Epidemics of the papaya ringspot virus have been linked to weeds as the primary source of inoculum (Roberts and Kucharek 2005).
+Papaya ringspot virus has been shown to overwinter in wild cucurbits such as wild balsam apple and creeping cucumber, and it is spread from these to springplanted watermelons in South Florida.
+During most years, the virus reaches Central and North Florida in early summer (Webb and Linda 1993).

-Watermelon mosaic virus 2 (WMV2) is another potyvirus that causes regular problems for watermelon production, particularly in central and north Florida during spring production.
-Incidence of watermelon mosaic virus 2 in central Florida rarely exceeded 5% during the 1960s and 1970s.
-However, in the late 1980s, the virus caused severe losses to the spring watermelon crop in central and north Florida, with incidence in fields of up to 100%.
+Watermelon mosaic virus 2 (WMV2) is another potyvirus that causes regular problems for watermelon production, particularly in Central and North Florida during spring production.
+The incidence of watermelon mosaic virus 2 in Central Florida rarely exceeded 5% during the 1960s and 1970s.
+However, in the late 1980s, the virus caused severe losses to the spring watermelon crop in Central and North Florida, with an incidence in fields of up to 100%.
 Infection early in the season results in yield loss and reduced fruit quality because of blemishes, particularly rings and spots on the watermelon rind.
 However, if the virus does not enter a field until the time of fruit set, little to no yield difference is likely (Webb et al. 1994; Webb and Linda 1993).

 The virus is transmitted in a nonpersistent manner by numerous species of aphids, including Myzus persicae, Aphis spiraecola, Aphis middletonii, Aphis illinoisensis, and Uroleucon pseudambrosiae (Webb and KokYokomi 1993; Adlerz 1978; Adlerz 1987).
 During the summer and fall, watermelon mosaic virus 2 builds up in many cucurbit and leguminous summer annuals, including hairy indigo (Indigofera hirsuta), showy crotalaria (Crotalaria spectabilis), alyceclover (Alysicarpus vaginalis), and Florida beggarweed (Desmodium tortuosum).

 Downy mildew attacks foliage, producing lesions on the leaves that can cause the plants to wilt.
 The lesions can kill them if they are severely infected early in their development.
-Initial symptoms include small yellow spots, which may be angular, grow to onehalf inch (1.3 cm) or more in diameter, and turn brownish in color.
+Initial symptoms include small yellow spots, which may be angular, grow to onehalf inch (1.3 cm) or more in diameter, and turn brownish.
 Leaves of watermelon plants may curl upward dramatically as a result of the lesions.
 The disease can reduce yield and lower fruit quality.
-The principal source of inoculum in south Florida is probably volunteer watermelon plants.
-Spores are produced mainly on the underside of the leaves or in the lesions, and are dispersed by wind to other plants, primarily from late morning to midday.
+The principal source of inoculum in South Florida is probably volunteer watermelon plants.
+Spores are produced mainly on the underside of the leaves or in the lesions and are dispersed by wind to other plants, primarily from late morning to midday.
 In the presence of moisture, spores that land on a leaf germinate and enter the leaf tissue.
-New lesions are produced in 4–7 days, and downy mildew spreads rapidly if not controlled (Newark et al. 2016; Roberts and Kucharek 2005).
+New lesions are produced in 4–7 days, and downy mildew spreads rapidly if not controlled (Newark et al. 2016; Roberts and Kucharek 2005)).